mourisl/T1K/README.md

 			kir-wgs: KIR genotyping on WGS data
 			kir-wes: KIR genotyping on WES data
 		--noExtraction: directly use the files from provided -1 -2/-u for genotyping (default: extraction first)
-		--skipPostAnaysis: only conduct genotyping. (default: conduct the post analysis) --stage INT: start genotyping on specified stage (default: 0):
+		--skipPostAnaysis: only conduct genotyping. (default: do the post analysis) --stage INT: start genotyping on specified stage (default: 0):
 			0: start from beginning (candidate read extraction)
 			1: start from genotype with candidate reads
 			2: start from post analysis

+* ##### User cases

+	# Genotyping HLA on RNA-seq data
+	./t1k -1 read_1.fq -2 read_2.fq --preset hla -f hlaidx/hla_rna_seq.fa
+	# Genotyping KIR on whole genome sequencing data
+	./t1k -1 read_1.fq -2 read_2.fq --preset kir-wgs -f kiridx/kir_dna_seq.fa

 ### Input/Output

 The primary input to T1K is the raw RNA-seq files in fasta/fastq format (-1/-2 for paired; -u for single-end; -i for interleaved), and the allele reference sequences (-f).
-The alternative input to T1K is the alignment BAM file (-b), which requires -f and the gene coordinate file (-b).
 For RNA-seq data, the user shall pick the "rna" reference file, e.g.: kiridx/kir_rna_seq.fa, for -f and -b option.
 For WES and WGS data, the user shall select the "dna" reference file for -f and -b.

+The alternative input to T1K is the alignment BAM file (-b), which requires -f and the gene coordinate file (-c).
+To create the file for -c command, you can run command like "perl t1k-build.pl -o kiridx -d kiridx/kir.da -g gencode.gtf" to create "_{dna,rna}_coord.fa" file.

 T1K outputs several files. t1k_genotype.tsv is the main output file holding the genotyping result, where the allele for each gene is on its own line with format: